RCIC-UCI-Public/rcs3-docs/docs/source/installation/sysadmin.rst

 You need to copy your organization's customized :fname:`aws-settings.yaml` file into :fname:`/.rcs3/rcs3/POC/config/aws-settings.yaml`.

-.. warning:: Do *NOT* use the template setttings file *as is*.
+.. warning:: Do *NOT* use the template settings file *as is*.
 Unless you are at UCI, your backup will never work.

 Start the Docker Container
 --------------------------